-For private label sellers, the most imperative, and often most difficult, part of business is finding a product that will sell like hotcakes.
-Most sellers spend a tremendous amount of time on product research, because a good product will gain traction whereas a poor product is simply money down the drain.
-Here we explore ways for product research as well as things to consider during this process.
+For private label sellers, the most imperative, and often most difficult, part of the business is finding a product that will sell like hotcakes.
+Most sellers spend a tremendous amount of time on product research because a good product will gain traction whereas a poor product is simply money down the drain.
+Here we explore ways to finding products to sell on Amazon and product research as well as things to consider during this process.

 During the product research process, there are several factors to consider when determining a product’s potential.

 - Profitability – Once you’ve found prospects, check the sales rank on Amazon as well as use free extensions to gauge the products’ sales history and market demand, and forecast sales volume.
 Estimate your sales price and factor in all costs and expenses to assess whether the product would be profitable.
 Make sure to cover all your bases by including all manufacturing costs, packaging and shipping costs, as well as any applicable fees.

 - Room for optimization improvements – In addition to finding a product having room for profitability, you can also take a look at the listings and read customer reviews to find out if there’s room for product improvement and allow you to provide something optimized and beyond your competition.
 For example, we randomly pick a Japanese brand mattress vacuum cleaner and check out its 1-star reviews.
 The comments indicated the product suction and dust detector are poor, loud, and the customer service is not supportive and responsive.
 So you can pay attention to these problems and provide a better product aiming to beat your competition.

 You should also pay attention to product listing optimization.
 Take a look at some listings if they are properly optimized.
 Listing optimization not only can help you have a better search ranking on Amazon but also make your potential customers have a better understanding of your products and shopping experience.
 If you need to backtrack a bit and learn how to optimize listings, this guide can help.